slopez93/photo-challenge/README.md

 ## 📚 Consierations

+- Sorry for include all in a single commit, I have been working in other repo
 - I have used **docker compose** for container api withdatabase
 - I have user **Serverless** with **Express**
 - I have used **Dynamodb** as DB